alanlivio/alanlivio.github.io/docs/projects_proposed/index.md

 title: Proposed Projects
 ---

-I am actively looking for UoR (University of Reading) students to work with.
-Please access my list of proposed projects (UG, MSc, PhD) and contact me.
+I am actively looking for students to work with.
+Please access my list of proposed projects and contact me.
+You can see here proposed projects for UG or MSc UoR (University of Reading), to do their final degree projects.

-You can see here proposed projects for UoR students currently doing UG and MSc, and for PhD candidates looking for a self-funded project.
+You can also see here proposed projects for self-funded PhD candidates at UoR.